-The Taj Mahal is one of the most important tourist attractions in India and one can certainly say that there are many legends and facts about Taj Mahal.
+The Taj Mahal is one of the most important tourist attractions in India and one can certainly say that there are many facts about Taj Mahal.
 Here, you can become more familiar with the Taj Mahal before traveling to India so that you can make the most of your trip to India.
 Be sure to read this post, you will become more and more attracted to the Taj Mahal and travel to India with more excitement and interest.

-Incredible Facts About Taj Mahal
+Interesting Facts About Taj Mahal

 If you are India then you need to check out other beautiful states in India other than Agra for more mesmerizing monuments and natural scenes.
 Each state has its own culture, attractions and even food.
 Therefore, it is worth checking those states as well if you have resources to d so.